FAQ - Getting started

 Not by XLeap.

-However, if you engage your participants and let them work hard with the tools this means that they cannot take a quiet nap as they might in a traditional setting.
+However, when you engage your participants and expect them to work hard with the tools, this means that they cannot multi-task or zone out as they might in a traditional setting.
 So do not expect your participants to hammer away for hours without a break.

 Please be aware that XLeap will close sessions beyond their end date automatically after 1 day of inactivity (default).
 The end date is, of course, entirely up to you and you can adjust the period of inactivity after which sessions are closed automatically.

 Yes.
 XLeap's user interface (GUI) can currently be switched between English and German.
 Contributions can be of any language.

 You can set the languages supported by your XLeap Center and run sessions with the German user interface on an English XLeap Center and vice versa.
 Content can be of any language (including Chinese, Japanese, Korean, Greek or Russian) provided that the client computer's operating system holds those character sets.

 You can brand a personal XLeap Center by

 - Displaying your organization's name on the login page

 - Displaying your organization's logo in the Welcome space